nothinn/fishy-stuff/README.md

 **/scripts/filter1.py** Normalizes all images in a folder and saves the normalized images in another folder.
 These images are used in the front end for easier evaluation.

+**/scripts/YOLO/fish_label.py** Reads in files and can generate the label format needed for darknet.
+Also generates the training and validation set for the fish images.
+This also allows for adding other datasets.

+**/scripts/YOLO/add_from_network.py** Takes the generated JSON files and adds the images annotated as background and correctly labeled to the training set.

+**/scripts/YOLO/bb_show.py** Takes a JSON file generated after inference and draws bounding boxes with confidence under.
+This one takes two JSON files and draws red boxes around the detected objects from the first JSON file and blue boxes for the second JSON file.
+The images are stored in the folder the script was called from.

 # YOLO
 Darknet has been added as a git submodule.
 Make sure the darknet submodule is downloaded: